PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 **Yeah, it's clear now this is about freedom from control, not simple freedom from interference.
 In practice they can be the same but in principle it's the idea of someone else letting you be free vs you being free in absolute terms.**

 **Totalitarianism awaits, no doubt radical destruction will be proposed as a solution.**

+### HOW SOME PEOPLE ADJUST

+Whilst Kaczynski accurately describes a range of common human behaviour seen in various strata of society, his assertion that this comes solely from the Power Process is myopic.

+> Our society uses it too, though less crudely.
+Example: Manuel Noriega was an irritant to the U.S. (goal: punish Noriega).
+The U.S. invaded Panama (effort) and punished Noriega (attainment of goal).
+Thus the U.S. went through the power process and many Americans, because of their identification with the U.S., experienced the power process vicariously.

+I think Kaczynski undermines his own argument here.
+By attempting to show that an entire society itself goes through the Power Process he shows how even extra-human events can fit it's model.

+This brings into question whether the model is too broad to be usefully applicable.
+If anything can be applied to it - what use is it in understanding anything?

+Using the Power Process to analyse the behaviour of nation state on nation state falls woefully short of a rigorous exploration of all the nuances of why such events occurred.

+Yet the Power Process still fits.

+So that suggests we are missing the true nuances of what motivates human behaviour.
+At the very least we must work much harder to prove such a model has utility, something that is severely lacking in this manifesto.

+### THE MOTIVATIONS OF SCIENTISTS

+I simply find this section utterly irrelevant.
+The logic here is convoluted and seems to exist solely to back up previous unsubstantiated claims.
+The removal of this section from the manifesto would improve it's overall content.

+Let's look at one central claim:

+> 87\.
+Science and technology provide the most important examples of surrogate activities.
+Some scientists claim that they are motivated by “curiosity” or by a desire to “benefit humanity.”
+But it is easy to see that neither of these can be the principal motive of most scientists.
+As for “curiosity,” that notion is simply absurd.

+What about the 'what if?'.
+What if the notion of curiosity is not absurd?
+It's bordering ridiculous to suggest that pure curiosity is 'absurd'.
+Does a baby explore the world around so as to satisfy the Power Process?
+Or perhaps it's an innate curiosity 'programmed' genetically?

+Do we shed our curiosity at some arbitrary point in life?
+What about curiosity in the pursuit of obtaining the physical necessities?
+What do we call that moment of thought when we see a sharp stick and think about it's use in hunting, or a bendy branch next to a length of twine?
+Is it our curiosity that says "I wonder if I put that string on the bendy bow and the sharp stick on the string - what will happen?

+What is that thought if not curiosity?

+If such a thing is curiosity (as it blatantly is), why is such curiosity excluded from all other areas of life save for those concerned with necessitating existence?

+The idea that curiosity as a pure motivator being 'absurd' is itself absurd.
+Pure curiosity, the desire to know something, to understand it, is a fundamental part of being human and can exist independently of any 'Power Process' or basic need.

+> In any case it is not normal to put into the satisfaction of mere curiosity the amount of time and effort that scientists put into their work.

+This is far more revealing of Kaczynski's true thought.
+He just doesn't seem to like science.
+Perhaps this is another autobiographical passage borne of his emotions.
+It certainly doesn't seem to add anything to his core arguments in the manifesto.

 ### THE NATURE OF FREEDOM